zhang-cugb/dumux/examples/1protationsymmetry/doc/intro.md

 * solve a rotation-symmetric problem one-dimensionally
 * perform a convergence test against an analytical solution
-* apply the `RotationalExtrusion` filters in [ParaView](https://www.paraview.org/) for a two-dimensional visualization of the one-dimensional results
+* apply the `Rotational Extrusion` filters in [ParaView](https://www.paraview.org/) for a two-dimensional visualization of the one-dimensional results

 __Result__.
 With the `Rotational Extrusion` and the `Warp By Scalar` filters in [ParaView](https://www.paraview.org/),